 8. DNA Lectures

-This YouTube channel has 53 lectures recorded at the much-missed WDYTYA?
+This YouTube channel has 53 lectures on DNA family history recorded at the much-missed Who Do You Think You Are?
 Live shows.

-This brief overview of the subject has guides to the market-leading firms, plus an FAQs section.
+This brief overview of DNA family history has guides to the market-leading firms, plus an FAQs section.

-This fascinating article by an anthropological geneticist summarises some of the fantastical claims made in the DNA-testing market.
+This fascinating article by an anthropological geneticist summarises some of the fantastical claims made in the DNA family history market.

-Genetic Genealogist Blaine Bettinger dissects trends and tools.
+Genetic Genealogist Blaine Bettinger dissects trends and tools in DNA family history.